google/android-fhir/codelabs/datacapture/README.md

 ## 6. Get a Questionnaire Response

-In previous steps, you rendered a FHIR questionnaire in your app.
+In the previous steps, you rendered a FHIR questionnaire in your app.

 In this section, you'll get the answers from the questionnaire as a QuestionnaireResponse.